Ananthutj/fetch_data_api/README.md

 Detail Screen: Shows more details about the user when a list item is tapped (Bonus feature).

 # Technical Stack
-Flutter (latest stable version)
+Flutter (latest stable version),
-Bloc for state management
+Bloc for state management,
 http for API requests